GATECH-EIC/torchshiftadd/README.md

 # Upcoming Features

-We will continously develop this toolbox, and aims to
+We will continously develop this toolbox:

 - [x] ShiftAdd-based Convolutional Neural Networks
 - [ ] ShiftAdd-based Transformers